Philip Ingham

 Philip William Ingham (born 19 March 1955, Liverpool) is a British geneticist, currently the Raymond Schinazi and Family Chair of Life Sciences at the University of Bath.
-Previously he lived and worked in Singapore for 18 years where he was Toh Kian Chui Distinguished Professor and vice-Dean for Research at the Lee Kong Chian School of Medicine, a partnership between Nanyang Technological University, Singapore and Imperial College,London.
+Previously he lived and worked in Singapore for 18 years where he was Toh Kian Chui Distinguished Professor and vice-Dean for Research at the Lee Kong Chian School of Medicine, a partnership between Nanyang Technological University, Singapore and Imperial College, London.
 He also served as the inaugural Director of the Living Systems Institute at the University of Exeter, UK.

 Career

 Ingham was educated at Merchant Taylors' School, Crosby near Liverpool and then at Queens' College, Cambridge, where after initially reading Philosophy and Theology he graduated in Genetics.
 He gained his Doctorate of Philosophy from the University of Sussex under the supervision of J Robert S Whittle before moving to the Laboratoire de Génétique Moleculaire des Eukaryotes in Strasbourg, France, as a Royal Society European Exchange Programme fellow.
 He returned to the UK in 1982, joining the Imperial Cancer Research Fund (ICRF, now known as Cancer Research UK) as a post-doctoral research fellow in the laboratory of David Ish-Horowicz.
 After a brief spell as a Research Scientist at the MRC Laboratory of Molecular Biology in Cambridge, he re-joined the ICRF as a staff scientist, remaining there for ten years before moving to the University of Sheffield, where he established the MRC Centre for Developmental and Biomedical Genetics.
 He was elected a member of the European Molecular Biology Organization in 1995, a Fellow of the Academy of Medical Sciences in 2001 and Fellow of the Royal Society in 2002.
 In 2005, he became the second recipient of the Medal of the Genetics Society of Great Britain and in 2007 was elected an Honorary Fellow of the Royal College of Physicians.
+In 2014 he was awarded The Waddington Medal from the British Society for Developmental Biology, for his major contributions to developmental biology in the UK.
 He has served on numerous international Scientific Advisory Boards and funding committees and was President of the International Society of Developmental Biologists from 2013-2017.
 In 2014 he was awarded the Waddington Medal by the British Society for Developmental Biology.